Before I write about my most recent travels across Canada and the United States, I address the hypocrisy of taking such a trip.

-My North American adventure started in Washington DC; ostensibly so I could attend an edition of this year’s An Event Apart conference.
-Yet it was also a good excuse to catch up with Shannon, who graciously planned a tour of the city for me and Andy.
+My North American adventure started in Washington DC, ostensibly to attend a conference, but it was also an excuse to see Shannon, who graciously planned a tour of the city.

-After four days in Washington, it was on to another North American capital, Ottawa.
-I encountered a city that was cold yet plentiful in ATMs that would refuse to accept my debit card.
+After Washington, it was on to another North American capital, Ottawa, a city with no end of ATMs unwilling to accept my debit card.

-Some cities are best arrived at by air; only by flying over Sydney, London or New York do you get a sense of their scale and majesty.
-San Francisco is best approached by car, with some of the best views of that city seen as you cross the Bay Bridge.
+Some cities are best arrived at by air, while some are best approached by car.
 Others are best suited to arrival by train.
 Toronto is one such city.

-After eight days exploring North America, it was time to visit some of its more westerly extremities.
-Flying out from Toronto, my first stop was Saltspring Island, via Vancouver Airport and a float plane.
+After eight days exploring North America, it was time to visit its more westerly extremities, starting with Saltspring Island.

-Sat in the front seat of another float plane, I enjoyed a breathtaking view of Vancouver as I descended into its harbour.
-For such a densely populated city, I felt I’d arrived somewhere small and friendly.
+In the front seat of a float plane, I enjoyed a breathtaking view of Vancouver as I descended into its harbour.
+For such a densely populated city, I’d arrived somewhere small and friendly.

 Transcending America’s Pacific coastline aboard Amtrak’s Coast Starlight.